ibm-cloud-docs/netezza/help/faqs.md

 From `NC-START`, we can scale up the workload contour to NC0.

-## How far can profile be scaled up from the current configuration?
+## How much can storage be scaled up from an NC-START configuration with 400 GB storage density on AWS?
 {: #profile-scaleup-config}
 {: faq}
 {: support}

-Starting from the NC-START configuration, you can scale the workload contour up to NC0.
+Within the `NC-START` workload contour on AWS, storage can be scaled up to 1200 GB.
+If you choose to scale further into the NC0 contour, storage density can range from 2400 GB up to 24000 GB.
+Similarly, for an NPS instance deployed on Azure, the base storage is 256 GB.
+This can be scaled up to 1024 GB within the `NC-START` workload contour.
+Scaling to the NC0 contour allows storage density to range from 1536 GB to 12288 GB.

 ## What is the maximum storage scaling limit?
 {: #storage-scaling-limit}